Survival Guide to Police Custody in France - Episode 1: Know your rights

 He or she also has the right to notify his employer.

-Be careful: these two rights are sometimes combined; however, the detainee can notify both these persons, and he or she cannot be asked to choose between the two.
+Be careful: the right to notify one's employer and the right to notify a close relative are sometimes combined; however, the detainee can notify both these persons, and he or she cannot be asked to choose between the two.

 Right to remain silent